hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Eagle Eyes: The warrior’s sight is exceptionally keen.
 He adds +6" to the range of any missile weapon he is using.

-Weapons Expert: The warrior has been trained to use some of the more unusual weapons of the known world.
+Ranged Weapons Expert: The warrior has been trained to use some of the more unusual weapons of the known world.
 He may use any missile weapon he comes across, not just the weapons available from his warband’s list.

 Nimble: The warrior may move and fire with weapons that are normally only used if the firer has not moved.
 Note that this skill cannot be combined with the Quick Shot skill.
+This does not apply to War Machines.

 Trick Shooter: The warrior can shoot through the tiniest gap without it affecting his aim.
 He ignores all modifiers for cover when using missile weapons.

-Hunter: The warrior is an expert at getting his weapon loaded and ready.
-He may fire each turn with a handgun or Hochland long rifle.
+Action Hero: Ammunition somehow doesn't appear to be a problem for this hero!
+The Warrior never needs to reload their weapons.

-Knife-Fighter: The warrior is an unrivalled expert at using throwing knives and throwing stars.
-He can throw a maximum of three of these missiles in his shooting phase and may divide his shots between any targets within range as he wishes.
-Note that this skill cannot be combined with the Quick Shot skill.
+Knife-Fighter: The warrior is an unrivalled expert at using lightweight throwing weapons.
+They can throw a maximum of three of these missiles in their shooting phase and may divide their shots between any targets within range as they wish.
+This only works with generic throwing weapons, not Throwing Axes or Javellins for example.

 Vitals Shot: The warrior is adept at shooting where it hurts the most.
 He adds +1 to rolls on the Critical Wound effect chart when using ranged attacks.

 Fletcher: The warrior makes his own arrows.
 When shooting a bow, his arrows are +1 to rolls on the Injury Chart.
 Heavy Pull: The warrior has trained to use a bow with a heavier